Evanescent-dm/Bu-kit/README.md

    - Data is automatically cleared when the tab is closed
    - Response body size is limited to 5MB, excess will be truncated

-4. **Browser Limitations**
-   - Repeater function is implemented based on `fetch` API
-   - Some restricted headers (e.g., `Host`, `Origin`) may be ignored by the browser
-   - Cross-origin requests are subject to CORS policy restrictions

 ### 🛣️ Roadmap